SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 This plugin integrates with [SimHub](https://www.simhubdash.com/) to give you excellent control over your vibration effects.
 It can handle pedal vibration effects as well as chassis vibration separated between the front and the rear part of your simulation rig.

 Note: The plugin "Tactile Feedback" will only be installed and activated, if a similar named application has been configured in the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-applications) of the configuration tool.
 This application must point to an installation of *SimHub* on your PC.
+As an alternative, you can provide the name of the application configuration with the *controlApplication* plugin argument.

 The "Tactile Feedback" plugin will allow you to enable or disable pedal vibration, front chassis vibration or rear chassis vibration independently from your controller.
 And two modes, "Pedal Vibration" und "Chassis Vibration", will allow you to control all the underlying separate effects in detail.
 All these will only be available when *SimHub* is running, but *SimHub* will be started automatically, when one of the effect groups will be enabled from your controller.